 The Best Tahoe Ski Resorts

-There are a lot of ski resorts in the Lake Tahoe area, but a few of the more popular resorts that we recommend include Squaw Valley Alpine Meadows, Northstar, Heavenly, Kirkwood and Homewood.
-Squaw Alpine, Northstar and Homewood are located near the northern end of the lake whereas Heavenly and Kirkwood are to the southern end of the lake.
+There are a lot of ski resorts in the Lake Tahoe area, but a few of the more popular resorts that we recommend include Palisades Tahoe (formerly called Squaw Valley Alpine Meadows), Northstar, Heavenly, Kirkwood and Homewood.
+Palisades Tahoe, Northstar and Homewood are located near the northern end of the lake whereas Heavenly and Kirkwood are to the southern end of the lake.
 They all offer sunny skies, excellent snow conditions and gorgeous scenery.
 Some resorts offer more family fun off the ski hill than others.
-So how do you choose the best Tahoe ski resort for your family?
+So, how do you choose the best Tahoe ski resort for your family?

 Location, Location, Location